 A. Our appointment

-When you appoint us to act for you in relation to a particular piece of legal work, you will be authorising us to take all measures we believe appropriate to protect your interests unless you instruct us specifically to the contrary; and you will be authorising us to incur reasonable expenses on your behalf.
+When you appoint us to act for you in relation to a particular piece of legal work, you authorise us to take all measures we believe appropriate to protect your interests unless you instruct us specifically to the contrary; and you will be authorising us to incur reasonable expenses on your behalf.

 B. Equality and Diversity

 This Practice commits to promoting equality and diversity; we operate an Equality & Diversity policy.
 The Practice intends to treat everyone equally and with the same attention, courtesy and respect regardless of their disability, gender, age, marriage or civil partner status, pregnancy and maternity, race, racial group, colour, ethnic or national origin, nationality, religion or belief or sexual orientation.

 The Practice will treat seriously and will take action where appropriate, all complaints of discrimination or harassment

 We take conflicts of interest extremely seriously and consider it at the earliest opportunity before accepting instructions and then throughout the matter as it progresses.
 If we feel that we should decline instructions we will inform you of this as soon as possible and offered such explanation and recommendation as in all the circumstances is professionally appropriate.